usaid-cs/yesterday-i-learned/android.md

 - [Accelerometer readings can be used to reverse engineer what you were typing](https://www.youtube.com/watch?v=metkEeZvHTg), including passwords.
 Video was from 2011.
 - People can totally downgrade your APK while preserving data with the 'adb -r -d' options.
 - `accessibility_display_daltonizer` controls which colour space to use (monochromacy = 0, deuteranomaly = 1, protanomaly = 2, tritanomaly = 3), while `accessibility_display_daltonizer_enabled` controls whether it is active (0 = disabled, 1 = enabled).
+- TWRP doesn't have password protection on purpose; [they didn't want to guarantee safety](https://twrp.me/faq/securetwrp.html).